akorn/zfsbackup/README.md

 the directories in /etc/zfsbackup/sources.d, each of which can contain the following files and directories:

-url		rsync URL to upload to (single line; subsequent lines are ignored) username	username to send to rsyncd password	password to send to rsyncd stdout		if exists, stdout will be redirected into it; could be a
+url		rsync URL to upload to (single line; subsequent lines are ignored)
+username	username to send to rsyncd
+password	password to send to rsyncd
+stdout		if exists, stdout will be redirected into it; could be a
 		symlink or a fifo
-		Later versions may check if it's executable and if it is, run it and pipe stdout into it that way. stderr		like above, but for standard error exclude		will be passed to rsync using exclude-from include		will be passed to rsync using include-from files		will be passed to rsync using files-from filter		will be passed to rsync using --filter (one per line) options		further options to pass to rsync, one per line The last line should not have a trailing newline.
+		Later versions may check if it's executable and if it is, run it and pipe stdout into it that way.
-		Untested.
+stderr		like above, but for standard error
+exclude		will be passed to rsync using exclude-from
+include		will be passed to rsync using include-from
+files		will be passed to rsync using files-from
+filter		will be passed to rsync using --filter (one per line)
+options		further options to pass to rsync, one per line
+		The last line should not have a trailing newline.
 path		if it's a symlink to a directory, the directory to copy;
-		if it's a file or a symlink to a file, the first line is taken to be the name of the directory to copy. check		a script to run before doing anything else; decides whether to upload this directory at this time or not.
+		if it's a file or a symlink to a file, the first line is taken to be the name of the directory to copy.
+check		a script to run before doing anything else; decides whether
+		to upload this directory at this time or not.
 Upload only proceeds if ./check exits successfully.
-Not even pre-client is run otherwise. pre-client	a script to run on the client before copying begins;
+Not even pre-client is run otherwise.
+pre-client	a script to run on the client before copying begins;
 		if it returns unsuccessfully, rsync is not started, but post-client is still run.
 		The supplied client/set-path-to-latest-zfs-snapshot script
-		can be used to find the latest existing snapshot of a given zfs dataset and make the path symlink point to it (in .zfs/snapshot). pre-client.d/	a directory that will be passed to run-parts (after pre-client has been run, if it exists). post-client	a script to run on the client after copying finished.
+		can be used to find the latest existing snapshot of a given zfs dataset and make the path symlink point to it (in .zfs/snapshot).
+pre-client.d/	a directory that will be passed to run-parts (after
+		pre-client has been run, if it exists).
+post-client	a script to run on the client after copying finished.
-		Its first argument is the exit status of pre-client; the 2nd argument is the exit status of rsync (provided it was run). post-client.d/	a directory that will be passed to run-parts (after post-client has been run, if it exists). no-sparse	if it exists, -S will not be passed to rsync (but "options" can override). -S is the default if no-inplace exists.
+		Its first argument is the exit status of pre-client; the 2nd argument is the exit status of rsync (provided it was run).
-		(rsync doesn't support inplace and sparse simultaneously.) no-xattrs	like no-sparse, but for -X no-acls		like no-sparse, but for -A no-hard-links	like no-sparse, but for -H no-delete	like no-sparse, but for --delete no-partial	like no-sparse, but for --partial no-xdev		like no-sparse, but for -x (the default is to *not* cross filesystems) no-inplace	like no-sparse, but for --inplace (in-place updates are more space efficient with zfs snapshots unless dedup is also used) compress	if it exists, rsync will be called with -z compress-level	if it exists, contents will be appended to --compress-level=
+post-client.d/	a directory that will be passed to run-parts (after
+		post-client has been run, if it exists).
+no-sparse	if it exists, -S will not be passed to rsync (but "options"
+		can override). -S is the default if no-inplace exists.
+		(rsync doesn't support inplace and sparse simultaneously.)
+no-xattrs	like no-sparse, but for -X
+no-acls		like no-sparse, but for -A
+no-hard-links	like no-sparse, but for -H
+no-delete	like no-sparse, but for --delete
+no-partial	like no-sparse, but for --partial
+no-xdev		like no-sparse, but for -x (the default is to *not* cross
+		filesystems)
+no-inplace	like no-sparse, but for --inplace (in-place updates are more
+		space efficient with zfs snapshots unless dedup is also used)
+compress	if it exists, rsync will be called with -z
+compress-level	if it exists, contents will be appended to --compress-level=
-		Warning: the file should contain only a number, no trailing newline bwlimit		if it exists, contents will be appended to --bwlimit=
+		Warning: the file should contain only a number, no trailing newline
+bwlimit		if it exists, contents will be appended to --bwlimit=
-		Warning: the file should contain only a number, no trailing newline. timeout		Tell rsync to exit if no data is transferred for this many seconds (--timeout).
+		Warning: the file should contain only a number, no trailing newline.
+timeout		Tell rsync to exit if no data is transferred for this many
+		seconds (--timeout).
 No trailing newline, just the number.
 		Defaults to 3600.
 fsuuid		if it exists, its contents will be included in log messages and
-		the backup inventory. pre-client scripts are expected to maintain it. snapuuid	if it exists, its contents will be included in log messages and the backup inventory. pre-client scripts are expected to maintain it. fstype		if it exists, its contents will be included in log messages and the backup inventory. pre-client scripts are expected to maintain it.
+		the backup inventory. pre-client scripts are expected to maintain it.
+snapuuid	if it exists, its contents will be included in log messages and
+		the backup inventory. pre-client scripts are expected to maintain it.
+fstype		if it exists, its contents will be included in log messages and
+		the backup inventory. pre-client scripts are expected to maintain it.

 Other specific rsync options may be supported explicitly in future versions.